-There are many different tools which can be used to record collections information.
-If you decide to invest in an off the shelf software package, there are some things worth considering:
+There are many different tools which can be used to record information about collections.
+When deciding between open source or commercial software, there are some factors worth considering:

 - The existing shape of your data: do you need to ingest existing content or are you starting from scratch?

-- Finance: do you have an ongoing budget for this, paying for licences plus the initial start up costs?
-If no, open-source and low-cost solutions do exist
+- Finance: do you have an ongoing budget for this – paying for licences plus support contracts, possible hosting fees and initial start-up costs?
+If not, open-source and low-cost solutions do exist

 - IT support: do you have access to technical support?
 Will you need to install and manage software independently?
 Do you have adequate tools – PCs, network, internet connection, etc?

-- Standards: which sector standards do you need to use, i.e. archives or archives plus museums/library standards?
+- Standards: which sector standards do you need to use?
+For example, archives or archives plus museums/library standards?

 - Usability: do you need a user interface as well as a back office to manage collections data?